JeremieV/feed/README.md

 - when changing feeds reset page number to 1, & improve page navigation
 - put some better feeds and "topics" than the AI generated ones
+- grow sidebar to screen height on mobile
+- import/export OPML
 <!--  -->
 - get the first 3 users
   - announce project somewhere